 YouTube TV Review

 YouTube TV is a no-contract live TV streaming service that delivers live television through your internet connection to devices such as computers, tablets, smartphones, or streaming devices.
 It requires no installation, there are no extra fees, and you can cancel anytime.
 This service is separate from the normal YouTube that you probably know.

 YouTube TV is one of the newest services having launched in February 2017.
-The streaming service offers approximately 40 traditional cable channels and programming from major broadcast networks such as ABC, CBS, The CW, FOX, and NBC.
+The streaming service offers more than 50 different television networks and programming from major broadcast networks such as ABC, CBS, The CW, FOX, and NBC.
 The initial launch of this service was limited to a handful of major markets but now is available in roughly 100 cities.